Dunnichen Stone: History

 Jervise, noting the inaccuracy of description, identifies this confidently with the extant Dunnichen Stone.

 The stone was initially erected at the unidentified "Kirkton Church", either in Dunnichen or in Letham, then it was moved to the garden of Dunnichen House.
 It was relocated to St Vigeans Museum in 1967, then to Dundee Museum (now the McManus Galleries) in 1972.
 It is currently on long-term loan to the Meffan Institute in Forfar.

-A replica stands at the Church in Dunnichen.
+A fibreglass replica stands at the Church in Dunnichen.

 Description

 The stone is of rough sandstone, 1.5 meters (4 foot 8 inches) high, 0.7 meters (2 foot 3 inches) wide and 0.3 meters (1 foot) thick.
 It is incised on one face with three symbols: a pictish flower; a double disc and Z-rod; and a mirror and comb.
 While the double disc and Z-rod and mirror and comb motifs are fairly common and exist together elsewhere (see for example the Aberlemno Serpent Stone) the Flower is relatively rare.